Hitchcock Hall Constitution: for an Autonomous House Government

 Article II.
 The Duties of Council Members

 Section 1.
-The Section Representatives
+The List of Positions

 The Treasurer shall receive and expend House funds, maintain a record of such transactions, and oversee all fund-raising activities.